 Honey Bees in Vermont

-Usually, honey bees build their hives in crevices in trees.
-However, they will occasionally build nests in attics or chimneys.
-Honey bees are most visible in summer and late spring, when new queens leave their old colonies along with thousands of workers to build new nests in tree hollows or crevices.
+They often build their nests in tree crevices, but will occasionally build nests in attics or chimneys.
+Honey bees are most visible in summer and late spring when new queens leave their old colonies along with thousands of workers to build new nests in tree hollows or crevices.
 At this time, large groups of bees can be seen swarming together to find a new nesting place.
 It takes a swarm approximately 24 hours to locate a new nesting site.
-This is when most people see these bees in action.
 While most swarms are harmless, certain species of bees, like the Africanized honey bee, are extremely aggressive and may attack unprovoked.

 Need help with Honey Bees?